 As well as the blueish hue that you might see in your testicles, symptoms that can occur include:

 These symptoms aren’t just for men.
 As we mentioned earlier this problem can happen to women too (although not in testicles, of course).
 The exact same process occurs when a woman gets aroused and blood flows to the sexual organs, including the vulva.
 If she doesn't orgasm or remains really turned on, she can also experience heaviness, pain, aching, and discomfort in the clitoris and vulva.
 In fact, it’s sometimes referred to as blue vulva!
 But, for now, let's get back to blue balls.

 This is not a long-term problem.
 It's a short-lived condition that isn't dangerous.
 Once you ejaculate, or you return to a non-aroused state, the problem will go away.
 Simple.

 There isn't a lot of clinical research about blue balls, and the easiest way to deal with them is to ejaculate.
 However, some people say a good old-fashioned cold shower can help, although there is no science to back this up.

 If you're not in a place where you can masturbate or take a cold shower, then try thinking about something non-sexual to distract your mind.
 Alternatively, turning to an engaging activity or some exercise might help.
 As soon as those feelings of arousal go away, so will the blue balls.

 If it's a case of straightforward blue balls, then there’s no need to see a doctor.
 It'll clear up when you aren't aroused anymore.

-However, if you are experiencing pain in your testicles and it is persistent (no amount of ejaculation helps), you should speak to a medical professional.
+However, if you are experiencing pain in your testicles and it is persistent (no amount of ejaculation helps), you should speak to a healthcare practitioner.